rodneyosodo/supermq/tools/e2e/README.md

 Flags:
   -h, --help                   help for e2e
-  -H, --host string            address for mainflux instance (default "https://localhost") -n, --num uint               number of users, groups, channels and things to create and connect (default 10) -N, --num_of_messages uint   number of messages to send (default 10) -p, --prefix string          name prefix for users, groups, things and channels
+  -H, --host string            address for mainflux instance (default "localhost") -n, --num uint               number of users, groups, channels and things to create and connect (default 10) -N, --num_of_messages uint   number of messages to send (default 10) -p, --prefix string          name prefix for users, groups, things and channels